JoshPaulie/web-dev-book/src/about-html/tags.md

 # Tags
-In HTML, **tags** are used to markup and structure the content of a web page.
-A tag is a keyword enclosed in angle brackets, such as `<tagname>`.
+In HTML, **tags** are used to markup and structure the **elements** of your web page.

+A tag is a keyword surrounded by angle brackets, such as `<tagname>`.
 The tag specifies the beginning and end of an HTML element, which may contain content, attributes, and other nested elements.

-> 🚧 TODO: Define the concept of nesting

 ## Types of tags
 HTML tags are divided into two categories: